 Talk to your parent/supervisor or a Keys2drive driving instructor and come up with some tactics you might use to cope with the new challenges.
 To help get you in the right frame of mind, have a look at Tactics for tricky situations.

 Here are some tips for safe country driving to get you started:

-- Overtaking on country roads is very different to overtaking in the city – country driving often involves high speeds and winding roads.
+- Overtaking on country roads is very different from overtaking in the city – country driving often involves high speeds and winding roads.
 Only overtake if it is safe and if you have any doubts, stay where you are.

-- Remember the overtaking lane - or the right lane of multi-lane freeway – is for overtaking only.
+- Remember the overtaking lane - or the right lane of a multi-lane freeway – is for overtaking only.
 It’s an offence to drive in this lane unless you’re passing someone.